wp-plugins/eshop/trunk/readme.txt

 eShop has many features, these include:

-* 1 product per page
+* 1 product per page or post
 * Products entered via page editing
 * Products can have multiple options
 * Upload downloadable products
 * Basic Statistics
+* Download sales data
 * 3 methods for calculating shipping charges, plus various zone settings via Country or US State
 * Parent pages can list random products, featured products, or sub product pages (just like categories with posts)
 * Admin has access to an Order handling section